pdn002/fifo-verilator-demo/README.md

     int depth_bw = Vfifo_fifo::depth_bw;
     ```
     - Only way module parameter can be modified is before the SystemVerilog code has been translated to C++ using the -G option
+- The key to getting the C++ wrapper option to work was using the timeInc(1) method from the VerilatedContext() class in order to be able to advance simulation time from the C++ wrapper.
+This allows simulation to advance past delay statements in the SV initial blocks

 ## Useful Guides
 - [VERILATOR Introduction Video](https://www.youtube.com/watch?v=ALuaCai1W_0)